-Pulmonary Rehabilitation at University Medical Center of Princeton at Plainsboro is a medically supervised, progressive exercise and education program for individuals with breathing problems and lung disorders.
+Pulmonary Rehabilitation at Princeton Medical Center is a medically supervised, progressive exercise and education program for individuals with breathing problems and lung disorders.

 Under the direction of a board certified pulmonologist, our team of specialized pulmonary therapists assists patients in achieving optimal breathing and a healthy lifestyle.
 Our multidisciplinary team consists of ACLS (Advanced Cardiac Life Support)-certified registered nurses, licensed registered respiratory therapists, registered pharmacists, exercise physiologists and registered dietitians.

 - Mastery of breathing techniques

 Our Pulmonary Rehabilitation Program is designed for patients with a variety of lung disorders, including:

 It is also designed for individuals who have had a lung reduction or lung transplant.

 Being short of breath is a terrible feeling.
 Through our Pulmonary Rehabilitation Program, you will learn how to manage your condition and its impact on your life.